sky-uk/feed/README.md

 # Dependencies

-Dependencies are managed and vendored with https://github.com/FiloSottile/gvt.
+Dependencies are managed with [govendor](https://github.com/kardianos/govendor).
 This is a thin wrapper for golang 1.6 support of a `vendor` directory.

-    go get -u github.com/FiloSottile/gvt
+    go get -u github.com/kardianos/govendor

 To add a dependency:

-    gvt fetch github.com/golang/glog
+    govendor fetch github.com/golang/glog

 Make sure to commit changes to `vendor`, ideally as a separate commit to any other code change.